Find the Right Fit: The 6 Considerations for Choosing a Soccer Club

 This debate has been rumbling on for years.
 The majority of clubs all state that development is their main priority, yet there are those who will transparently announce that they chase victories and trophies.

 A ‘trophy first’ club will likely display a number of key indicators.
-During games, the ball may spend a lot of time in the air, being played long as their players look to prey on opposition mistakes as close to their goal as possible.
-Squad rotation may include substitutes only playing 5 or so minutes per half.
-Player recruitment may focus on athleticism and maturity over technical ability which heavy emphasis will be placed upon the importance of the tryout period.
+During games, the ball may spend a lot of time in the air, being played long as the players look to prey on opposition mistakes as close to their goal as possible.
+Squad rotation may mean substitutes play only 5 or so minutes per half.
+Player recruitment may focus on athleticism and maturity over technical ability, with heavy emphasis placed upon the importance of the tryout period.

 Questions to consider: